kkacquah/jest-simulation/javascript/README.md

 The framework provides two main ways to generate conversations:

-1. `DeterministicConversationGenerator` for deterministic tests
+1. `DeterministicConversationGenerator` for deterministic tests with predefined user messages
 2. `LLMConversationGenerator` for testing with real language models

 Here's an example testing a customer support scenario: